rkcosmos/Data-Analyst-Nanodegree-Udacity/P7-AB-Testing/README.md

 Retention is also a good candidate for an evaluation metric but it requires too much time to run the experiment.
 Thus it is excluded in this experiment.

+User-IDs are generated when users enroll in free trial period.
+Number of user-IDs is not included in evaluation metrics because it contain the same information as gross conversion.
+Since all user have to click "start free trial" before enrollments.

-If the new free trial screener is effective, I expect gross conversion to be lower because student will not start free trial program if they do not feel ready.
+If the new free trial screener is efficient, I expect gross conversion to be lower because student will not start free trial program if they do not feel ready.
-On another hand, in order to enhance user experience without sacrificing financial benefit net conversion should be approximately unchanged.
+On another hand, in order to enhance user experience without sacrificing financial benefit net conversion should not decrease.

 #### Measuring Standard Deviation